-The Health Equity Research and Development Unit conduct high quality research to describe health inequities, translate evidence into practice, and evaluate the impact of interventions, policies and programs on health equity.
+HERDU conducts high quality research to describe health inequities, translate evidence into practice, and evaluate the impact of interventions, policies and programs on health equity.

-45 and Up Aged Care Cohort: Linked the 45 & Up study data to the NSW Admitted Patient Data Collection (APDC), NSW Registry of Births Deaths and Marriages, and Australian Department of Human Services Medicare (MBS) data to understand health service use, integration of services and risks relating to health outcomes.
+45 AND UP AGED CARE COHORT: Linked the 45 & Up study data to the NSW Admitted Patient Data Collection (APDC), NSW Registry of Births Deaths and Marriages, and Australian Department of Human Services Medicare (MBS) data to understand health service use, integration of services and risks relating to health outcomes.

-- A/Prof Elizabeth Harris - Director
+- Director: Associate Professor Elizabeth Harris

-- Jude Page - Development Manager
+- Service Development Manager: Jude Page

 Publications and Presentations

 - Comino EJ, Harris E, Page J, McDonald J, Harris MF.
 The 45 and Up Study: a tool for local population health and health service planning to improve integration of healthcare.
 Public Health Res Pract.
 2016;26(3):e2631629

 - Comino, E, Harris, E, Islam, F, Macdonald, J, Khan, R, Harris, M. Aged Care Cohort in Central and Eastern Sydney - Demonstration Project Summaries 2016.
 At https://cphce.unsw.edu.au/sites/default/files/publication_related_files/executive%20summary%20report_v3.pdf